 Queensland businesses working in the health sector can get expert tips on taking their skills and knowledge into overseas markets at a free advice session on 10 August.

-The session on ‘Taking Queensland health knowledge and expertise to the world’ will be held at The Precinct in Fortitude Valley from noon till 4pm, with a TIQ advisor on hand to provide group and individual consultations.
+The session on ‘Taking Queensland health knowledge and expertise to the world’ will be held at The Precinct in Fortitude Valley from 12.00–4.00pm, with a TIQ advisor on hand to provide group and individual consultations.